128technology/docs/docs/bcp_dhcp_relay_overview.md

 ### Adding Service-Routes

 Building upon the earlier configuration and the information above, all that is needed to add additional DHCP servers is an additional **service-route** for each DHCP server.
-In our example configuration, we will be adding a second service route (`dhcp-relay_route2`)to the Branch1 router.
+In our example configuration, we will be adding a second service route (`dhcp-relay_route2`) to the Branch1 router with the new DHCP Server IP address - `nat-target` 172.16.1.4.

 ```
 config